 Colonialism Impacts on the BC Health Care System

-As stated in the 2020 In Plain Sight Report, “In Canadian society, there is a direct line between the history and experience of colonialism and the challenges of Indigenous-specific racism within the health care system today.”
+2020 In Plain Sight Report (PDF) states, “In Canadian society, there is a direct line between the history and experience of colonialism and the challenges of Indigenous-specific racism within the health care system today.”

 The report further defines colonialism as follows: